-Pedestrian and bicyclist safety will be improved by the consolidation of multiple existing curb cuts on Cameron Street and Ramsey Avenue to a single vehicular and loading access point on Ramsey Avenue and by the provision of protected intersection treatments at the intersections of Georgia Avenue at Cameron Street and Cameron Street at Ramsey Avenue.
+Pedestrian and bicyclist safety will be improved by the consolidation of multiple existing curb cuts on Cameron Street and Ramsey Avenue to a single vehicular and loading access point on Ramsey Avenue and by the provision of protected intersection elements at the intersections of Cameron Street at Ramsey Avenue, and Cameron Street at 2nd Street and accessibility improvements to curb ramps at the intersection of Georgia Avenue at Cameron Street.

-Bicycle access will be substantially upgraded on both sides of Cameron Street along the Site frontage through the provision of new separated bicycle lanes as part of the Sector Plan envisioned Central Green Loop.
+Bicycle access will be upgraded on the south side of Cameron Street, along the Site frontage, through the provision of a new separated bicycle lane as part of the Sector Plan envisioned Central Green Loop.
 Long-term bicycle parking is provided for residential users in a secured bicycle room on the fourth floor of the parking structure.
 Long-term bicycle parking serving the commercial use is located on the second floor of the parking structure.
 A waiver is requested, and supported by Staff, to locate the residential bike parking on a higher-than-first floor position in the garage, as is discussed in Section 6 Findings and Analysis.

 Pedestrian access will be improved along all three site frontages, in accordance with the 2022 Silver Spring Downtown and Adjacent Communities Plan.
 Georgia Avenue will be improved with a 10.5-footwide sidewalk with an eight-foot-wide street buffer.
 Cameron Street will be improved with an eight-foot-wide sidewalk, six-foot-wide pedestrian and bicycle buffer with street tree plantings, and a five-foot-wide separated bike lane.
 An 11-foot-wide floating bus stop is located at the corner of Cameron Street and Ramsey Avenue.
 Two existing on-street parking spaces on the south side of Cameron Street (Site side) will be removed to accommodate the floating bus stop.
 One additional existing on-street parking space on Cameron Street, near the Georgia Avenue will be removed to accommodate an additional tree planting as part of the implementation of the Central Green Loop.
 Ramsey Avenue will be improved with an eight-foot-wide sidewalk and a six-and-one-half-foot wide street buffer.
-All existing on-street parking (2 spaces) will be removed from Ramsey Avenue along the Site frontage.
-No changes will be made to the existing non-peak hour on-street parking spaces along Georgia Avenue.
+All existing on-street parking (two spaces) will be removed from Ramsey Avenue along the Site frontage.

-ENVIRONMENT
+ENVIRONMENT AND SUSTAINABILITY

 This Site Plan will implement multiple techniques to positively contribute to the local environment.
-The proposal will deliver 493 new residential units within a short walk from multiple public transportation options, and other amenities of downtown Silver Spring.
-The Site Plan will add stormwater management infrastructure, new street trees and landscaping, bike lanes and sidewalks, increasing stormwater treatment and creating a more pleasant, walkable and bikeable block.
+The proposal will deliver 493 new residential units within a short walk from multiple public transportation options, and other amenities in downtown Silver Spring.
+The Site Plan will add stormwater management infrastructure, new street trees and landscaping, a bike lane and improved sidewalks; the sum of which contributes to creating a greener, more pleasant, walkable and bikeable block in Silver Spring's urban core.
 The Site Plan also incorporates elements of Bird Safe Design and includes a facility Recycling Plan that exceeds County standards, providing residents with the opportunity to recycle a wider array of items than traditional, curb-side recycling.

-The Property is within the Lower Rock Creek Watershed, which is a Use-Class I.5 The Site is not associated with any forest, or environmentally sensitive areas such as steep slopes, 100-year flood plains, streams, wetlands, or associated buffers.
+The Property is within the Lower Rock Creek Watershed, which is a Use-Class I.6 The Site is not associated with any forest, or environmentally sensitive areas such as steep slopes, 100-year flood plains, streams, wetlands, or associated buffers.
 There is one tree onsite measuring 24-inch diameter at breast height (DBH) or greater.
 There are no hydric or highly erodible soils on or near the site.